Overview

 .build(dataset);

-This step is not required for the Learner
+This step is not required for the Learner, which handles the device

 Better Tensor Slicing & Indexing